 Northern rainfall onset

-Later rainfall onset possible for parts of eastern Queensland
+Later than normal rainfall onset expected for most of northern Australia

 The northern rainfall onset is a guide to when the first significant rains after the dry season are likely to occur.
 View normal onset dates here.

-This is the first of three northern rainfall onset outlook issues for the 2018–19 season.
+This is the third and final issue of the northern rainfall onset outlook for the 2018–19 season.

 Product code: IDCKOCNRN0